 \section{Abstract}

-We explore properties of the Alexander polynomial and twisted Alexander polynomial of links in the lens spaces.
-In particular, we show how the Alexander polynomial is connected with the classical Alexander polynomial of the link in $S^3$, obtained by cutting out the exceptional lens space fiber or replacing it with a trivial one.
-As an application to this result we show that the Alexander polynomial respects a skein relation in lens spaces as well as in any other closed, orientable, connected 3-manifold.
+We show how the Alexander polynomial of links in lens spaces is related to the classical Alexander polynomial of a link in the 3-sphere, obtained by cutting out the exceptional lens space fibre.
+It follows from these relationship that a certain normalization of the Alexander polynomial satisfies a skein relation in lens spaces.

-\begin{section}{Introduction \& Background} In this paper we are interested in the Alexander polynomial, which is perhaps one of the most extensively studied invariants in the classical knot theory.
-We now know that the Alexander polynomial holds information about sliceness, fiberdness, and the symmetries of knots.
+\begin{section}{Introduction \& Background} In this paper we are interested in the Alexander polynomial, which is perhaps one of the most extensively studied invariants in classical knot theory.
+We now know that the Alexander polynomial holds information about sliceness, fiberdness, and knot symmetries.

-The first definition of the Alexander polynomial was constructed from the homology of the infinite cyclic cover of the knot's complement in 1928 by Alexander~\cite{alex}, but it soon became clear that the polynomial can be studied from several different viewpoints.
-In 1962 Milnor observed that the polynomial can be defined through the Reidemeister torsion~\cite{milnor}, and a few years later, in 1967, Conway showed that the polynomial is characterised using the local skein relations, although this approach was only popularized due to Kauffman~\cite{kauff}.
-Another notable construction, closely related to the Alexander's original idea, arises from the fundamental group of the knot's complement via Fox calculus~\cite{fox}.
+The first definition of the Alexander polynomial was constructed from the homology of the infinite cyclic cover of knot complement in 1928 by Alexander~\cite{alex}, but it soon became clear that the polynomial can be studied from several different viewpoints.
+In 1962 Milnor observed that the polynomial can be defined through Reidemeister torsion~\cite{milnor}, a few years later Conway showed that a certain normalization of the polynomial is characterised using local skein relations, although this approach was only popularized due to Kauffman in the 80s~\cite{kauff}.
+Another notable construction, closely related to Alexander's original idea, arises from the fundamental group of the knot's complement via Fox calculus~\cite{fox}.